Official Cruelty-Free Makeup Brands in 2023

 MUA has always been committed to bringing the masses cruelty-free Beauty.

-M.U.A. is the place to go to for quick thrills – I love the incredible 20-shade eyeshadow palettes.
+M.U.A. is the place to go for quick thrills – I love the incredible 20-shade eyeshadow palettes.

 Avril is a French bio cosmetics and make-up brand with high-quality products at affordable prices.